nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc1-upgrade-guide.md

 ## 6. Configure configuration profiles for the InfluxDB CLI

 Next, set up your InfluxDB CLI to connect to your old and new instances.
-If you’ve used the CLI before, you can copy your existing config file to your new data directory:
+If you've used the CLI before, you can copy your existing config file to your new data directory:

 ```sh
 cp ~/.influxdbv2_old/configs ~/.influxdbv2/configs
 ```

-You might want to edit that file and rename your old config to be something to indicate that it’s the old version, like `influx_old`.
+You might want to edit that file and rename your old config to be something to indicate that it's the old version, like `influx_old`.

 {{< keep-url >}}
 ```toml